Code-Institute-Submissions/py/docs/design-thinking/idea-outline/idea_outline.md

 #### **Self-Actualization**
 - **Informed Decisions**: Empowering users through knowledge on software licensing and ownership, leading to growth and realization.
-- **Innovation & Mastery**: Embracing the future with Blockchain technology, allowing users to stay ahead and innovate.
+- **Innovation & Mastery**: Embracing the future with AI & Blockchain technology, allowing users to stay ahead and innovate.